exceptionless/Website/content/docs/clients/dotnet/troubleshooting.md

 parent: .NET
 ---

-If your events aren’t being sent to the server there are a few things that you can try to diagnose the issue.
+If your events aren't being sent to the server there are a few things that you can try to diagnose the issue.

 ## Update Your Client